amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ```
 We are using what is known as a HTML DOM element here to change the HTML content of an element and identify it with a unique id known as,in our example, demo (_id="demo"_).

+The getElementById() part of document.getElementById() is a method.
+This method returns an element with a specified value.
+The getElementById() method returns null if the element does not exist.
+The getElementById() method is one of the most common methods in the HTML DOM.
+It is used almost every time you want to read or edit an HTML element.

-In order to display this, we need to add the following to the HTML panel on JSFiddle.
+In order to display this value, we need to add the following to the HTML panel on JSFiddle.
 We "output" the value inside an HTML paragraph with id="demo".
 ```html
 <html>
 <body>